Women’s Junior Coaching Staff

 Assistant Coach: Serra Sevenler

-Serra Sevenler joins Penn AC as the current Director of Rowing at the Genesee Rowing Club.
+Serra Sevenler joins Penn AC as the current Women’s Varsity Coach at the Rochester Institute of Technology and the Director of Rowing at the Genesee Rowing Club.
 Last year, Serra was the Head Men’s Coach at the University of Rochester for 2017-18.
 Prior to coaching in Rochester, she was a Graduate Assistant Coach for the Division I women’s team at the University of Buffalo for the 2016-17 season.
 Before coaching at UB, Serra spent a year as the Lead Junior Rowing Coach at the Royal Hong Kong Yacht Club in 2015-16.

 Serra started rowing at Mercy High School in Rochester, NY where she placed second at Head of the Charles her senior year in the U18 Open Singles.
 She went on to row at the University of Rochester where she led the team as captain her junior and senior seasons, and won gold at the Dad Vail Regatta in 2015.
 She holds a Master’s degree in higher education administration from the University of Buffalo.